jamesjmtaylor/ML-ios/README.md

 # ML-iOS
-This project is intendended to visually identify multiple objects at a time and draw conclusions based on the aggregate detected over time.
+This Machine Learning project is intended to visually identify multiple objects at a time and draw conclusions based on the objects aggregate.

 ## Technologies
 * Swift 4
+* Xcode 9
+* iOS 11
 * CoreML
 * Vision
 * Inception v.3